"All for One and Fun for All!" at the 2018 Marin County Fair

 If You Go

-The Marin County Fair is also serviced by several different Golden Gate Transit and Marin Transit bus lines; for more information, visit www.goldengate.org and www.marintransit.org or call 511.
-You can also ride your bike to the fair—the Marin County Bicycle Coalition will offer free valet bicycle parking at the main gate from 11 am to 7 pm daily
+The Marin County Fair is also serviced by several different Golden Gate Transit and Marin Transit bus lines as well as the SMART train; for more information, visit www.goldengate.org, www.marintransit.org, and sonomamarintrain.org or call 511.
+You can also ride your bike to the fair—the Marin County Bicycle Coalition will offer free valet bicycle parking at the main gate from 11 am to 7 pm daily.

 To get to the Marin Country Fairgrounds, take Highway 101 to the North San Pedro Road exit and head east on North San Pedro Road toward the Marin Civic Center.
 Turn left at the stop light onto Civic Center Drive and look for parking—you'll find it near the Lagoon Park and around the Marin Veterans' Memorial Auditorium.
 Additional paid parking can be found in lots off civic center drive just north of the fairgrounds.